-Join Scott Simpson for an in-depth discussion in this video Working with files and folders, part of Up and Running with AppleScript.
+Join Scott Simpson for an in-depth discussion in this video Working with files and folders, part of Learning AppleScript.

 …Chances are, if you're writing an AppleScript application,…you want to interact with files and folders.…First, let's take a look at how to create and delete folders.…On the Mac, the program called Finder interacts with the file system.…So we need to use the Finder dictionary…with an AppleScript to work with files and folders.…Just like before, I'll start out with the words, tell application.…And then Finder in double quotes.…The tell command starts a code block, and so I need…to write a line to end the block, or AppleScript will complain.…End tell.…Inside this tell block, I can write commands to talk to Finder.…